 ELMA Plugin for Visual Studio 2010/2013

-Starting from ELMA 3 you can develop the system on your own.
+Starting from ELMA 3 you can improve the system on your own.
 This makes the system even more flexible.
 Now, every company can add the properties and objects it needs.
-Thus, you can create your custom system, which meets all the requirements of your company and solves all the tasks.
+Thus, you customize your system, which meets all the requirements of your company and solves all the tasks.
 To develop extensions for ELMA 3, you have to use Visual Studio and ELMA Plugin.

 ELMA Plugin is an extension for Visual Studio.

 This plugin makes developing of ELMA extension easier and allows working with the system's object model in the entities editor.
 The plugin also includes ready-to-use templates for the system's web module, server end, and portlet.
 These components are described later on in this article.

 The plugin is an installation package, which contains ELMA VS2010/2013 Plugin and the ASP.NET MVC 3 component, required for its operation.

 - Install ELMA of the same version, as the plugin version (and the same build version)

 - Install Visual Studio 2010 Professional or higher (SP1 also works) or Visual Studio Community 2013